Clara's Story

 Ann), lived.
 What I meant to say was that WE lived in the big house and

-But, back to your question.
-I don't think the Burchfield's who lived next
+believe Mama was born there.
+So, I don't think the Burchfield's who lived next

 to us were related to us.
 I remember when they moved to Ethel from High